Data types in Power Query

 • Current file: On the left pane under Current file, select Data load.
 On the right pane under Type detection, select whether you want to enable or disable type detection for the current file.

-Automatically detect data type option in Power Query for Desktop.
+Screenshot of the option to automatically detect the data type in Power Query Desktop.

 Document or project locale